tiwylli/HotSpot/README.md

 ##### 3.1.2 ShapeNet data
 We use a subset of the [ShapeNet](https://shapenet.org/) data as chosen by [Neural Splines](https://github.com/fwilliams/neural-splines).
 This data is first preprocessed to be watertight as per the pipeline in the [Occupancy Networks repository](https://github.com/autonomousvision/occupancy_networks), who provide both the pipleline and the entire preprocessed dataset (73.4GB).

 The Neural Spline split uses the first 20 shapes from the test set of 13 shape classes from ShapeNet.
 We provide [a subset of the ShapeNet preprocessed data](https://drive.google.com/file/d/1h6TFHnza0axOZz5AuRkfyLMx_sFcu_Yf/view?usp=sharing) (the subset that corresponds to the split of Neural Splines) and [the resulting point clouds for that subset](https://drive.google.com/file/d/14CW_a0gS3ARJsIonyqPc5eKT3iVcCWZ0/view?usp=sharing).

+In addition to the above subset and resulting point clouds provided by DiGS and StEik, we ran the data preprocessing pipeline introduced in [Occupancy Networks](https://github.com/autonomousvision/occupancy_networks) and provide [the watertight ShapeNet meshes for this subset](https://drive.google.com/file/d/1HAZ41-rZQIw_pezj-ES-ZtgXO6JanU-V/view?usp=sharing) (376.1MB).
+This is for our distance metrics computation.
+Note that the watertight meshes are all translated and scaled to exactly match the point clouds provided by DiGS and StEik.

-These can be downloaded via terminal into the data directory by running `data/scripts/download_shapenet.sh`  (783.76MB download).
+These can be downloaded via terminal into the data directory by running `scripts/download_shapenet.sh`  (783.76MB download).

 If you use this data in your research, make sure to cite the ShapeNet and Occupancy Network papers, and if you report on this split, compare and cite to the Neural Spline paper.